lewistang-uk/song-recommendation-system/README.md

 | Category 2 | 52.3%        | 60.9%          | 1.19e-2  | 4.76e-2   | Yes          |
 | Category 3 | 74.1%        | 85.6%          | 3.41e-5 | 1.36e-4    | Yes          |

 The results were significant across all categories after multiple hypothesis testing corrections, suggesting that the weighted recommendation system should be used.
 However, Category 2 was close to the 0.05 threshold.
-With more simulations, the result could become insignificant.
+With more simulations, the result could become insignificant, demonstrating the danger of peeking during an A/B test.

 ---